kayvour/ghost-terminal/README.md

 ## 🚀 Features

-- 🎬 Typing triggers realistic-looking code lines from a customizable `snippets.txt`
-- 🖥️ Terminal-like UI with blinking cursor, glowing text, and matrix-style background
 - 🧠 Boot-up sequence to simulate system initialization
+- ⌨️ Typing triggers cinematic multi-line code snippets
+- 🧾 Inline snippet definitions — no more dependency on `snippets.txt`
+- 🧱 Snippet grouping for authentic block-based outputs
+- 🔍 Fake command-line parsing (`help`, `ls`, `nmap`, `clear`, etc.)
+- 🧪 Typing fallback: any gibberish triggers code output
+- 🖥️ Terminal UI with glowing green-on-black theme and blinking cursor
+- 🧵 No snippet repetition until all blocks are used
-- 🎨 Modern CSS styling, scroll-less terminal, and CRT-style glow
+- 🎨 Matrix-style animated background with CRT-style glow
-- 📝 Easily extendable via an external text file (`snippets.txt`)
+- ⚡ Auto-scroll on every new output

 ---